Author: Ameeba

 Conceptual Example Code

-The following is a conceptual example of how the vulnerability might be exploited using a malicious Word document:
+The following is a conceptual representation of how the vulnerability might be exploited.
+This is not a working example but meant to illustrate the potential exploit.

 Overview